maarten-pennings/howto/c64development/readme.md

-## Running the code
+### Creating a virtual disk

 We deliberately made a "complex" setup with a BASIC program loading another files.
-It is possible to double click on a .prg file to start VICE (if the extension association is registered).
+It is possible to double click on a `.prg` file to start VICE (if the extension association is registered).
-It is also possible to drag&drop a .prg file on an already started VICE.
+It is also possible to drag&drop a `.prg` file on an already started VICE.

 However for our complex setup that doesn't work, one program needs the other.
 The solution is to create a C64 _disk image_ with both files on it.
 We use the tool `c1541` for that.
-We create a new disk, format it and save the two .prg files on it.
+We create a new disk, format it and save the two `.prg` files on it.
-See the [Makefile](makefile) for the exact arguments.
+See the [Makefile](src/Makefile) for the exact arguments.

 ```make
 	c1541 -format "border-dsk,bd" d64 build/border-dsk.d64 \